selfrefactor/niketa-theme/README.md

 ## Naming conventions

-I admit the name of the themes seems too lazy.
-This is on purpose as my goal is to generate useful light themes, not to create meaningful names.
+I admit the name of the themes seems dubious.
+My theory is that I just replace foo, bar, baz with their equally irrelevant substitutes.
-I did it as if I were a jazz musican, i.e. totally nonsense.

 ```
 group themes by background: